-The following factors are expected to have a significant effect on the High Plains Library District's financial position or results of operations and were taken into account in developing the 2023 budget:
+The following factors are expected to have a significant effect on the High Plains Library District's financial position or results of operations and were taken into account in developing the 2024 budget:

-- HPLD budgeted revenues for fiscal year 2023 increased significantly compared to 2022.
-The 2023 budget includes funds to complete the new Library Innovation Center and develop the Grover access point. - Continued growth in Weld County causes increased demands in all service areas of the library system. - Oil and gas property tax revenues continue to be very volatile.
-Property tax revenue is expected to increase by 52% in 2023 compared to 2022.
-Budgeted expenditures for 2023 include funding to meet the demands placed by our patrons for library materials as well as programing for all ages and just over \$16.5 million for capital improvements.
+- Continued growth in Weld County causes increased demands in all service areas of the library system. - Oil and gas property tax revenues continue to be very volatile.
+Property tax revenue is expected to increase by 31% in 2024 compared to 2023.
+Budgeted expenditures for 2024 include funding to meet the demands placed by our patrons for library materials as well as programing for all ages and just over \$17.9 million for capital improvements.